 - 1 EFRAG has focused its assessment on the requirements it considered most significant in relation to each of the criteria, as per previous documents with Endorsement Advice.
-EFRAG has accordingly focused on aspects that: - (a) are fundamental to the accounting for insurance contracts; - (b) have been subject to substantial debate (evidenced by the comments EFRAG has received from constituents including participants in EFRAG's field-tests and the comment letter due process on the amendments to IFRS 17); - (c) may be problematic to apply, as evidenced in particular by the results of EFRAG's case-studies; and - (d) relate to the issues raised by the European Commission in its request for endorsement advice. - 2 The technical criteria assessed in Appendix II are set out in the Regulation (EC) No 1606/2002 of the European Parliament and of the Council for the adoption of international financial reporting standards. - 3 The assessment considers the views and concerns expressed by stakeholders in the debate.
+EFRAG has accordingly focused on aspects that: - (a) are fundamental to the accounting for insurance contracts; - (b) have been subject to substantial debate (evidenced by the comments EFRAG has received from constituents including participants in EFRAG's field-tests and the comment letter due process on the amendments to IFRS 17); - (c) may be problematic to apply, as evidenced in particular by the results of EFRAG's case-studies; and - (d) relate to the issues raised by the European Commission in its request for endorsement advice. - The technical criteria assessed in Appendix II are set out in the Regulation (EC) No 1606/2002 of the European Parliament and of the Council for the adoption of international financial reporting standards. - The assessment considers the views and concerns expressed by stakeholders in the debate.
 EFRAG notes that significant changes to accounting standards (such as expected credit loss versus incurred loss for IFRS 9) may take time to become entrenched and fully understood by stakeholders and so the full value of these changes will materialise after the first few periods of application. - 4 EFRAG has assessed IFRS 17 requirements for each of the following topics against the technical criteria as set out in the table below.
-Note that EFRAG's analysis on annual cohorts is in Annex 1 in another document.
+Note that content relating to the requirement to apply annual cohorts to intergenerationally-mutualised and cash-flow matched contracts is in Annex 1 to the Cover Letter.